ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 <img src="https://render.githubusercontent.com/render/math?math=664,999^{th}">
 prime number, which is
 <img src="https://render.githubusercontent.com/render/math?math=10,006,721">,
-how close is the ratio in the prime number theorem at this numerical point?
+how close is the ratio in the prime number theorem to 1 at this numerical point?

 For the input